wpattison74/homepage/docs/widgets/services/gotify.md

 description: Gotify Widget Configuration
 ---

-Get a Gotify client token from an existing client or create a new one on your Gotify admin page.
+Get a Gotify client token from an existing client (not Apps) or create a new one on your Gotify admin page.

 Allowed fields: `["apps", "clients", "messages"]`.